macfire/devops16/devops16_3_install_phusionpassenger.md

  * Checking whether there are no other Phusion Passenger installations... ✓
 ```

-All checks should pass.
-If any of the checks do not pass, please follow the suggestions on screen.

-Finally, check whether Nginx has started the Passenger core processes.
+Check whether Nginx has started the Passenger core processes.
 Run `sudo /usr/sbin/passenger-memory-stats`.
 You should see Nginx processes as well as Passenger processes.
-For example:

 ```
 $ sudo /usr/sbin/passenger-memory-stats